Cognigy/Documentation/docs/en/docs/ai/nodes/basic/code/overview.md

 ## Restrictions

-- Maximum number of characters in the code editor is 200K.
+- The maximum number of characters in the code editor is 200K.
-- Maximum code execution time is 1 second.
+- The maximum code execution time is 1 second.
 If the limit is exceeded, an error is returned, and the message can be accessed under input.codeNodeError.message.
 The maximum execution time is not configurable.
 To run code that takes longer than one second to execute, we recommend using custom [Extensions](../../../resources/manage/extensions.md#extension-marketplace).

 ## Sending Facebook JSON
 <div class="divider"></div>